trepDev/mixcloud-with-tracklist/README.md

 # Mixcloud (with) Tracklist (Web-Extension)

-Displays tracklists on Mixcloud Website.
+- Displays tracklists (with track's Number/Time on Mixcloud Website).
+- You can play directly any track by clicking on track number/time
-Extension supports current Mixcloud website (React/graphQL).
+- Extension supports current Mixcloud website (React/graphQL).

 ## Compatibility
 Extension build with Mozilla's WebExtensions API.